 Lower ElementarySecond and Third Grade: Students enjoy their first overnight outing in second grade.
 Together, with their third-grade peers, these students rotate annual trips between Earthshine Discovery Center in the Nantahala National Forest in western North Carolina and the Sound to Sea program along the North Carolina’s Crystal Coast.
 Students spend two days and three nights building upon their lessons in biology, botany, environmental studies, geography, and physical science.

-Upper ElementaryFourth Grade: Fourth graders spend three nights in North Carolina’s Outer Banks every spring.
-Here our students experience the region’s rich marine biology and storied history.
+Upper ElementaryFourth and Fifth Grade: Fourth and fifth graders rotate between annual field trips to North Carolina’s Outer Banks and Colonial Williamsburg every spring.
+When at the North Carolina coast, our students experience the region’s rich marine biology and storied history.
 Students visit national landmarks like Roanoke Island, the first settlement of English colonists, and the Wright Brothers National Memorial in Kitty Hawk.
 In the words of the National Parks Service, Kitty Hawk is the site where Wilbur and Orville Wright “experimented with flight in the early 1900s, and finally succeed[ed] on a cold winter day with the world’s first controlled, sustained, powered, heavier-than-air flight.”

 Sixth Grade: Sixth-grade students head to our nation’s capital, where they visit multiple Smithsonian museums, (including the National Museum of African American History and Culture and the National Air and Space Museum), the National Archives, Arlington National Cemetery, and the National Gallery of Art and Sculpture Garden.
 Students expand upon their knowledge of national government and civics, while practicing grace and courtesy in a metropolitan city center.
 Dr. Montessori writes: “A child enclosed within limits however vast remains incapable of realizing his full value and will not succeed in adapting himself to the outer world.
 For him to progress rapidly, his practical and social lives must be intimately blended with his cultural environment.”